Metal's Property, Stress, and Strain

 an axial force P. The elongation of the bar

 Elongation of a bar of varying cross-section A1, A2,----------, An of lengths l1, l2,--------ln respectively.

 Elongation of a tapered body

-The deformation of a bar under its own weight as compared to that when subjected to
+The deformation of a bar under its weight compared to that when subjected to

-a direct axial load equal to its own weight will be half.
+a direct axial load equal to its weight will help behalf.

-ii) Total extension produced in rod of length ‘L’ due to its own weight ‘ ω ’ per with
+- ii) Total extension produced in the rod of length ‘L’ due to its own weight ‘ ω ’ per with